Queensland joins other states in stricter rules for knife sales

 Summary Offences Act 1988

-Vic illegal to sell knives to anyone under 18 years old Control of Weapons Act 1990
+VIC Illegal to sell knives to anyone under 18 years old Control of Weapons Act 1990

-Qld To be amended to make it illegal to sell knives to anyone under 18 years old Weapons Act 1990 (amendments to be introduced)
+QLD Illegal to sell knives to anyone under 18 years old Weapons Act 1990 (amendments to be introduced)

-WA illegal to sell knives to anyone under 18 years old, with some exceptions for knives considered ‘low risk’, like kitchen knives.
+WA Illegal to sell knives to anyone under 18 years old, with some exceptions for knives considered ‘low risk’, like kitchen knives.
 Weapons Act 1999

-SA Laws prohibiting the sale of knives to minors under the age of 18 The Summary Offences Act 1953
+SA Laws prohibiting the sale of knives to minors under the age of 16 The Summary Offences Act 1953

-ACT illegal to sell knives to anyone under 16 years old CRIMES ACT 1900
+ACT Illegal to sell knives to anyone under 16 years old CRIMES ACT 1900

 SHARE THIS ARTICLE